-Register your student vehicle using this form and contact Vice Principal to get your student placard.
+Register your student vehicle using this form and contact the office manager, Ms. Leslie Ishikawa (Leslie-Ishikawa@scusd.edu) to get your student placard.
 This placard needs to be visible on your dashboard.

 All students must observe the California Vehicle Code as well as the following parking and driving rules.
 Parking on campus is a privilege.
 It may be revoked at administrative discretion.